Skyamoeba/ExmorCraft/VerNotes.md

       Removed:
               -- Forge Ver from Ver Title Bar (See Moved)

-   Working On:
+    WorkingOn:
-              -- Recipes for Items, ect and Balancing between Mods
+              -- Recipes for items, ect and balancing between mods

         Moved:
               -- Forge Ver from ver bar in VerNotes